TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/ContextualMenu.rst

 Step 3: Registration
 --------------------

-If you have :yaml:`autoconfigure: true` set in your extension's :file:`Services.yaml` all classes implementing :php:`\TYPO3\CMS\Backend\ContextMenu\ItemProviders\ProviderInterface` get registered as context menu items automatically:
+If you have :yaml:`autoconfigure: true` set in your extension's :file:`Services.yaml` file all classes implementing :php:`\TYPO3\CMS\Backend\ContextMenu\ItemProviders\ProviderInterface` get registered as context menu items automatically: